googlesamples/android-custom-lint-rules/README.md

  internationalization.
 Lint comes with over 100 checks, however it can be extended with additional custom rules.

-The Custom Lint Rules API is **not stable** and is subject to change in the future.
-Be ready to change your custom lint rule implementation when the API changes.
+**NOTE: The lint API is not a final API; if you rely on this be prepared to adjust your code for the next tools release.**

 Introduction
 ------------